manonberriche/manonberriche.github.io/research.md

 * **Berriche**, M. (2019).
 [From A Social Experiment To A Public Educational Policy: A Long Journey](https://hal.archives-ouvertes.fr/hal-02527164/document). *Sciences Po Review of Public Affairs*.

+## Book Reviews

+* **Berriche**, M. (Forthcoming).
+Culture numérique.
+Dominique Cardon. *Hermès, La Revue*.

+* **Berriche**, M. (Forthcoming).
+Not born yesterday.
+The science of who we trust and what we believe *Réseaux.

+## Work in progress

+* From Polarization To Argumentation: The Case  Of The Vaccination Debate On Facebook

+* Epistemic Vigilance In The Digital Age

+* Fake news panic.
+Circuits et chemins de l’information dans l’espace public numérique

 ## Conference Presentations